Magic Magic 3D: Production

+Magic Magic was the second 3D film made by Navodaya after My Dear Kuttichathan.
 70% of Magic Magic was shot in New York City.
 Filming also took place in Manhattan, and to a lesser extent in India.
 According to Jose, the film took roughly 140 days to complete.
 It was made on a budget of ₹14 crore.

 Soundtrack

 The music was composed by Sharreth and Jagan.
 Lyrics were written by Pa.
 Vijay and Na.
 Muthukumar (Tamil), Girish Puthancherry and Mathew Cherian (Malayalam), Vennelakanti and Bhuvanachandra (Telugu) and Sudhakar Sharma (Hindi).